google/gvisor/content/docs/architecture_guide/performance.md

 The above figure demonstrates the `sysbench` measurement of CPU events per second.
 Events per second is based on a CPU-bound loop that calculates all prime numbers in a specified range.
-We note that `runsc` does not impose substantial degradation, as the code is executing natively in both cases.
+We note that `runsc` does not impose a performance penalty, as the code is executing natively in both cases.

 This has important consequences for classes of workloads that are often CPU-bound, such as data processing or machine learning.
 In these cases, `runsc`